What You’ll Learn 📊

 Synchronization settings

-After including video in the data file double click the file to open it.
-DewesoftX will recognize that this file has no synchronization information included and will ask to synchronize it manually.
+After including the video in the data file, double-click the file to open it.
+DewesoftX will recognize that the file lacks synchronization information and will prompt you to synchronize it manually.

-The window displays the video file name and the number of stored frames (Frames found).
-Change the frame rate to the real capture rate of the camera (sometimes the .avi files hold correct values, but most of the time not).
-As an additional help, the Video size field shows you the video duration (length in seconds) at the currently selected frame rate.
+he synchronization window displays the video file name and the number of stored frames (Frames found).
+Change the frame rate to match the actual capture rate of the camera (sometimes .avi iles contain the correct values, but often they do not).
+As an additional aid, the Video size field shows the video duration (in seconds) based on the currently selected frame rate.

 Resynchronize files

-Now you get the same Video post synchronization window as described in Synchronization settings.
-With an additional feature: Trigger time.
+This opens the same Video Post-Synchronization window described in the synchronization settings, with an additional feature: Trigger time.

-This is really a great feature, because you can zoom into your display, move the yellow cursor in the recorder to exactly defined position, and select Video post synchronization from the Data menu.
-If you do so, the video will be placed in the position of the yellow cursor.
-This will also work if a pretrigger is required.
+This is a very useful feature because you can zoom into your display, move the yellow cursor in the recorder to an exact position, and then select Video Post-Synchronization from the Data menu.
+When you do so, the video will align with the yellow cursor's position.
+This also works if a pre-trigger is required.

-Using this function, you can move position of the video file within the data file forward and backward as required.
+Using this function, you can shift the video file's position forward or backward within the data file as needed.

 Storing post synchronization information

-Currently, there is no separate storage button available.
-To avoid doing all the synchronization setup every time, simply click on the Analysis button to go back to the file selection list.
-A warning message will now appear asking if the synchronization information should be stored now or not.
+Currently, there is no dedicated Save button for synchronization.
+To avoid redoing the synchronization setup every time, simply click the Analysis button to return to the file selection list.
+A warning message will appear, asking if the synchronization information should be saved.

-If you select Yes, the information is stored directly into the video file (not the data file) and is now available at any time, no further synchronization is required.
+If you select Yes, the synchronization data is written directly into the video file (not the data file), making it available permanently—no further synchronization will be necessary.

 Remove video from data files

-To remove the assigned video from the data file, simply rename (or delete) the video file.
-In this case, the video file is not visible anymore in DewesoftX.
-As the synchronization information is stored in the video file, there isn't even an error message, because the data file doesn't miss the video.
+To remove the assigned video from the data file, simply rename or delete the video file.
+Since the synchronization data is stored in the video file itself, DewesoftX won’t display an error message—even though the video disappears—because the data file doesn't reference it explicitly.

 How to post process the data?